 “Mercer and Greene county also transferred some of their funding to us so that we would be able to utilize that for those impacted,” Miedermier said.

 So far, about 725 people have applied for this emergency assistance.
 That’s well above applicants in typical years.

 “This is extensive compared to prior years.
 I mean we’re looking at 10 times more than what we usually have and we’re just halfway through the year ,” Miedermier said.

 It could take years to get communities back to normal but the county hopes this kind of funding can help move people one step closer to recovery.

 Applicants can go to the Montgomery County Jobs and Services building at 1111 S Edwin C Moses Boulevard in Dayton or the Family Assistance Center at 1500 Shiloh Springs Road in Trotwood up until 2:30 pm Wednesday.
 Applicants should bring identification, proof of address, verification of income for the last 30 days, and insurance paperwork if applicable.
 If you have lost those items, the centers will use other methods to determine eligibility.

 The deadline for SNAP benefits replacement was also extended until July 5.
-SNAP recipients who lost power for at least four hours as a result of the tornado outbreak causing their food to spoil can also apply to have SNAP benefits replaced.Grab the FREE WDTN News App for iPhone or Android.
+SNAP recipients who lost power for at least four hours as a result of the tornado outbreak causing their food to spoil can also apply to have SNAP benefits replaced.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.